cristianordonez/carbohydrate-calculator-for-diabetes/README.md

 # Diabetes Recipe Nutrition Calculator

-A full-stack web application that takes in your weight, height, age, gender, and activity level and then gives you how many Calories and more importantly carbohydrates you should eat per day.
-It also allows you to search for recipes with your foods of choice that match these ranges.
-Helps solve the difficulty of finding recipe ideas that match a certain carbohydrate goal to keep your blood sugar levels stable.
-Created by a Registered Dietitian so you can be sure that provided ranges fall within a healthy range.
+A full-stack web app that takes in metrics such as your height and weight, and then gives you how many calories and carbs you should eat per day.
+Then you can search for recipes with a specific ingredient that match these ranges.
+Helps solve the difficulty of finding recipes that match a certain carb goal to keep your blood sugar levels stable.

 ## Features & Usage